 At present the bottleneck between the transmission systems of Ireland and Northern Ireland prevents the cheapest available generators from supplying electricity demand at all times.

 There are two main categories of power generator in existence on the Island of Ireland today: renewable generators and fossil-fuelled generators.
-Renewable generators are predominantly comprised of wind turbines with a smaller amount of hydro power plants.
+Renewable generators are predominantly comprised of wind turbines with a smaller amount of hydro power plants, and also some solar generation.
 Renewable generators have no fuel cost, and hence from the point of view of a wholesale electricity market are priced at zero.